Time Management Tips for the Work at Home Parent

+Time management is an extremely important skill when managing business and home.
 I am one busy momma with an extremely active and clingy 2 and a half year old son.
-Plus, I run, write, desing and market this blog and an Etsy shop.
+Plus, I run, write, design and market this blog and an Etsy shop.
 I am the social media management for a local business.
 On top of all this I keep a clean house and cook dinner nightly.
-Time management is an extremely important skill when managing business and home.

 If it were not for some of the systems I created and put in place nothing would ever get done.
 I use a bullet journal, spreadsheets, and notebooks to keep my brain in check.
 I check them and use them daily.

-While my husband helps a little he’s got his own things going on.
+While my husband helps a lot with our toddler and even a little with my businesses, he’s got his own things going on.
 Honestly, I’m such a control freak when it comes to my businesses that it’s hard for me to let go of things.
 Especially when it comes to the marketing of them.

 There are a few things I do to help manage my time.
 I am sharing my tips and tricks with you today so you can manage your time as well.